ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-usb.md

         {% include screenshot.html source="/images/windows/10/devices-and-printers-context-menu-network-settings.png" %}

-    5. In the *Network and Sharing Center*, click on *Change adapter settings*.
+    5. In the *Network and Sharing Center*, make a not of which connection is your Internet connection (1) and then click on *Change adapter settings* (2).
+In this example, our Internet connection is **Network 5**.

         {% include screenshot.html source="/images/windows/10/network-and-sharing-center-change-adapter-settings.png" %}